Devjerry-source/Python-Learning-Resource-Path/README.md

 ### Projects

-### Tutorials

-** When you are done with learning the basics of Python language, the next thing is to choose the path you want to apply your Python knowledge.
-There is Web development, Machine Learning/Data Science, Desktop Software development, and Game development. **
+**When you are done with learning the basics of Python language, the next thing is to choose the path you want to apply your Python knowledge.
+There is Web development, Machine Learning/Data Science, Desktop Software development, and Game development.**

 ## Web Development